 Bonus tip: get a mentor

-There are alot of industry groups like the FPA and others where you can get peer support.
+There are alot of industry groups like the FPA and others where you can get financial advisor career support from peers.
 But let’s be real – you want to model yourself after someone who’s really made not, not someone who is kinda figuring it out like you are.
 Also these organizations can be a little bit about acting like a sorority/fraternity and virtue signaling on social media.

 Get a mentor, a good solid one who built his or her business the way you would want to build yours, and shares similar values as a person/professional.
 If you have to pay, then pay (if you think it’s the right person and you will get a positive ROI on the investment).